premAI-io/prem-studio-tutorials/tutorials/pdf-synthetic-dataset/README.md

 # Export your API key
 export API_KEY=your-api-key-here

-# Navigate to the typescript directory
+# Navigate to the TypeScript directory from the repository root
-cd typescript
+cd tutorials/pdf-synthetic-dataset/typescript

 # Run the script
-npm start
-# or
-bun run script.ts
+bun script.ts
 ```

 ### Python